kylebebak/dotfiles/README.md

 ## ZLE and iTerm

-ZLE, the **zsh line editor**, is very cool, and [this post](http://sgeb.io/posts/2014/04/zsh-zle-custom-widgets/) explains how to get the most out of it.
-If you use `zsh` it's worth a read.
+ZLE is the **zsh line editor**, and [this post](http://sgeb.io/posts/2014/04/zsh-zle-custom-widgets/) explains how to get the most out of it.

 To define some keyboard input as a shortcut for invoking a ZLE widget, it helps to know what **escape sequence** is sent by a given keyboard input.
 To find out, use `od -c`. `od` is the BSD **octal, decimal, hex, ASCII dump**.
 Run it, and try pressing one of the following key combinations: